YSpoof/ytdl/README.md

 # YTDL
-Kinda "GUI" For YouTube-DL tool.
+Kinda of an alias/auto updater for YT-DLP.
-Using this u can download videos, playlists, musics and etc.
+Using this you can download videos, playlists, musics and etc with simple commands.

-Youtube-DL Helper
+Youtube-DLP Helper

-Warning: youtube-dl tool must be INSTALLED
+Warning: youtube-dlp tool must be INSTALLED
 If it isn't, use ytdl -u to update/install

-Warning: You also need ffmpeg !
+FFMPEG is also needed, please install it manually !

-Usage: ytdl 'LINK'
+Usage:

+To download a video as mp3 use: ytdl 'YTBlink'

+To keep the video file+mp3, use: ytdl -k 'YTBlink'

-To download a video use: ytdl -v 'LINK'
+To download a video use: ytdl -v 'YTBlink'

-To download an entire mp3 playlist use: ytdl -pm 'LINK'
+To download an entire mp3 playlist use: ytdl -pm 'YTBlink'

-To download an entire video playlist use: ytdl -pv 'LINK'
+To download an entire video playlist use: ytdl -pv 'YTBlink'

-To keep the video file+mp3, use: ytdl -k 'LINK'